jetstream-cloud/js2docs/docs/migration/migration_overview.md

 We highly recommend that you read about the [key differences between the architecture of JS2 and JS1](/overview/keydiff/#key-differences-between-jetstream1-and-jetstream2).

-The biggest difference is that Jetstream2 will consist of one primary cloud (hosted at Indiana University) and multiple regional clouds.
+The biggest difference is that Jetstream2 will consist of one primary cloud (hosted at Indiana University) and multiple regional clouds, each with unique features and resources.

+For Atmosphere users, you will be pleased to find that IP addresses are [persistent](/overview/network/#PersistentIP), though we do ask you to return IP addresses to the pool whenever they are no longer needed, as they are a finite resource.

+!!! warning ""

+    The JS1 IP pool and IP addresses ARE NOT transferable to JS2 at this time.

 ### User Interfaces (UI)<a name="UI"></a>